mietek/halcyon-website/pages/reference/index.md

 > Type:                | `0` or `1`
 > Command-line option: | `--install-dependencies`

-Forces including all layers in the application install directory.
+Forces including all build-time dependencies in the application install directory.

-Intended to support applications requiring GHC at runtime.
+Intended to support applications requiring GHC at run-time.

 ### `HALCYON_NO_APP`